goadesign/goa/README.md

 ### 4. Document

-The `http` directory contains the OpenAPI 2.0 specification in both YAML and JSON format.
+The `http` directory contains OpenAPI 2.0 and 3.0 specifications in both YAML and JSON format.

 The specification can easily be served from the service itself using a file server.
 The [Files](http://godoc.org/goa.design/goa/dsl/http.go#Files) DSL